 A Natural Haven

 Since 2007 the Friends have developed an ambitious plan to create an outdoor space where people can enjoy the many benefits of the countryside.
-One of our first projects was to create a "Wildflower Meadow" and over £25,000 was raised to achieve this.
+One of our first projects was to create a "Cheshire Grass Meadow" and over £25,000 was raised to achieve this.

 Our many other achievements include erecting Notice Boards, installing benches, improving access points suitable for wheelchair and pushchair use.
 Volunteers have been involved in layering and replanting hedgerows and in sowing the Wildflower Meadow as well as many other activities.

 A ''Bee Hotel'' was built by local volunteers, and many hours of "strimming" helps to keep benches and pathways free of weeds.